-Start out in Tucson, a major point of entry for undocumented migrants entering the US.
+Start out in Tucson, Arizona, a major point of entry for undocumented migrants entering the US.

 In this area of contrasts, see how citizens are organizing immigrants’ rights groups even as the US government is building up its border enforcement.
 You’ll learn what undocumented migrants go through on their journey to the US border and what they face once on US soil.
 What you learn here will provide much of the context for the rest of the semester.

-Live in a Mexican state that is the point of origin for many of the migrants going to the US.
+Live in Oaxaca, a state in southern Mexico and a point of origin for many of the migrants going to the US.